Scientific research [1] shows that plant-based diets are associated with better health and lower disease outcomes.

 Moreover, the majority of health organizations have endorsed vegetarian diets as healthy since the 70s; it's not something new.

-So in my list (below), I have looked at statements specifically on “vegan diets”, except for the last two, which I have purposely labeled for clarity.
+So, in my list (below), I have looked at statements specifically on “vegan diets”, except for the last two, which I have purposely labeled for clarity.

 For the record, where the word “vegan” is used, they are referring to a whole foods, plant-based diet.

-Personally, I'd rather they didn't use the word “vegan”; because as we know a vegan diet could mean a diet of cola and donuts.
+Personally, I'd rather they didn't use the word “vegan”; because as we know a vegan diet could mean a diet of chips, cola and donuts.
 But that's the label people associate with those who don't eat meat and dairy, so we're stuck with it for now.

 1. Academy of Nutrition and Dietetics (US)